miriukaLab/celldeath/README.md

 -indir_slicing |   Folder where images are stored.
 -train_path |   Path where slice images are saved.
 -n_tiles | Number of tiles that will be generated.
 Default is 4; allowed values are 2,4,6 and 8.
--test | Create a random separate set of images for testing.
-Default is False.
 -test_path | Path where images for testing will be stored.
 Default is img_split_test.
 -perc_test | Percentage of iamges that will be used for testing.
-Default is 0.2.

 ## Version